 Short Biography Sander Thoenes

-Born 7 november 1968 in Enschede, the Netherlands, youngest of three brothers.
+November 7, 1968, Sander is born in Enschede, the Netherlands, youngest of three brothers.

 1975-1981 Primary School in Enschede

-After one year he was granted a second scholarship for another 3 years, and he decided to stay.
-He studied English literature and modern Russian history .
+After that, he was granted a second scholarship for another 3 years.
+He decided to stay, and studied English literature and modern Russian history.
 He learned to speak, read and write Russian fluently.
-Sander spent one semester as a trainee at the Centre for Investigative Reporting in San Francisco, in the spring of 1990 and another one in Moscow in the autumn of 1991 as a trainee for US News and World Report.
-He graduated in 1992.
-His Division III Thesis: "Between Glasnost and a Free Press, Soviet Journalism in the Gorbachev years", printed in 1992.
+Sander spent one semester as a trainee at the Centre for Investigative Reporting in San Francisco in the spring of 1990.
+He did another traineeship in Moscow in the autumn of 1991 at US News and World Report.
+The subject of his Division III Thesis was "Between Glasnost and a Free Press, Soviet Journalism in the Gorbachev years", on which he graduated in August 1992.
+As a student, Sander was awarded the prestigious John D. and Catherine T. McArthur ("genius") award, which he used to fund his Russian studies and some of his early career as a writer for the Center for Investigative reporting and elsewhere.

-August 1992 (after graduation) he went to live in Moscow to work for the Moscow Times , a pioneer English language newspaper.
-In Moscow, he walked into the "Battle of the White House" on which he reported in the Dutch weekly Vrij Nederland.
-Covered the process of change and chaos in the ex-USSR.
-The first time he went to Indonesia was during a holidays from Moscow in 1994 with his girlfriend Angela.
-Reported from Chechenya in 1995.
+After his graduation, Sander went to live in Moscow to work for the Moscow Times, a pioneer English language newspaper.
+He walked into the "Battle of the White House" on which he reported in the Dutch weekly Vrij Nederland, and covered the process of change and chaos in the ex-USSR.
+The first time he went to Indonesia was during a holiday in 1994 with his girlfriend at the time, Angela.
+Sander reported from Chechenya in 1995.
+In that year, he also worked as a correspondent for US News and World Report.

-Sander at the phone in Moscow
+Sander on the phone in Moscow

-1996 Almaty, Kazachstan
+1996 Almaty, Kazakhstan

 Sander with H.E.
 Nursultan Nazarbayev, President of Kazakhstan